Ray Eldridge, Dean

 Values and Virtues - Purposeful, Bold, Credible, Creative, Serving

-Vision - To become the leader in Christian business education.
+Vision - To become a leader in Christian business education.

 Lipscomb offers the Bachelor of Business Administration (B.B.A.) degree for its business majors.
 The B.B.A. degree integrates leadership, team work, decision-making, technology, communication skills, ethics and a global emphasis into our academic programs.
-Hands-on practical applications can be achieved through the unique “Aspire” Program, internships, competitions, consulting, alumni engagement, formal mentoring, business clubs and global travel.
+Hands-on practical applications can be achieved through our unique “Aspire” Program and internships, Pitch competitions, Financial Trading Lab, consulting, alumni engagement, formal mentoring, business clubs and global travel.

-Our outstanding business faculty bring both practical business experience as well as depth of academic knowledge into the classroom.
-The faculty of the College of Business are committed to fostering relationships with the business community and encouraging exchanges among students and businesses.
+Our outstanding business faculty brings both practical business experience as well as a depth of academic knowledge into the classroom.
+The faculty of the College of Business is committed to fostering relationships with the business community and encouraging exchanges among students and businesses.

 Bachelor of Business Administration